Master's Programme in New Media – Game Design and production

 The programme gives a good foundation to continue to doctoral studies.

 Game Design and Production is a Major Subject within the Master’s Programme in New Media focusing on game design for interactive digital media.
 The education is project-oriented and provides a unique possibility for developing game design skills while also building conceptual understanding on games.
 You will deepen your skills based on a personal study plan.
 Multidisciplinarity is emphasized by the highly diverse backgrounds of students – one can apply with any Bachelor’s degree, and the students include programmers, 3D artists, animators, creative writers, architects, and even psychologists.
 The teacher network includes top game industry professionals and game scholars.

 For further details on the education content, see 2018-2020 Study Guide

 The Major Subject provides an excellent basis for an international career.
 A significant number of the department’s applicants, students, teachers and researchers are from abroad, and all the courses are taught in English.
 Students and researchers are encouraged to network internationally and have an option to spend a part of their studies abroad through any of our exchange programmes.

-- insight into new media design and game related research
+- Insight into new media design and research related to games

-Applicants must write up a motivation letter of a maximum of 4000 characters in length, explaining why they wish to apply to the degree programme in question, what their particular interests are in the field, and what their hopes and expectations are regarding studies at the School of Arts, Design and Architecture.
-The plan should explain the applicant’s personal strengths, areas of interest, artistic and design visions and artistic objectives.
+Applicants must write up a motivation letter of a maximum of 4000 characters in length, explaining why they wish to apply to the degree programme in question, what their particular interests are in the field, and what their hopes and expectations are regarding studies at Aalto University.
+The plan should explain the applicant’s personal strengths, areas of interest, professional visions and objectives.